MOUNTAIN MAN TRIATHLON: OLYMPIC & HALF IRON

 Packet Pick Up and/or Late Registration

-Friday 8/11 No info sessions, no maps just a quick pick up and run.
+Friday 8/11 NEW THIS YEAR: Friday packet pick up will be at Pay-N-Take located in downtown Flagstaff from 4:00-7:00PM.
+No info sessions, no maps just a quick pick up and run.
 All athletes must present a picture ID to pick up their packet.
 You can only get your own packet, not any other competitors packet.

-Saturday 8/12 at race site (Upper Lake Mary Day Use Area/Docks) with an EXPO.
+Saturday 8/12 2:00-4:30 PM at race site (Upper Lake Mary Day Use Area/Docks) with an EXPO.
 All athletes must present a picture ID to pick up their packet.
 You can only get your own packet, not any other competitors packet.
 All timing chip pick up is on race morning.
-There will be an information session.
+There will be a Pro Talk at 3:30 and an information session at 4:00PM.
 For the one or two who can’t make it, please get your packet on event morning at least 45 minutes prior to the start of your event.
 Your triathlon club is welcome to set up a tent next to the transition area.

 No race day registration.